angular-schule/angular-cli-ghpages/docs/README_environment_github_actions.md

 ## Prerequisites

-1. You've signed up for the GitHub Actions beta and taken a look at the documentation for the new [GitHub Actions](https://github.com/features/actions) format and/or understand the purpose of GitHub Actions.
+1. You've taken a look at the documentation for [GitHub Actions](https://github.com/features/actions) and/or understand the purpose of GitHub Actions.
 2. You've written some form of YML code before and/or have minimal knowledge of the syntax
 3. You already have a working Angular app that can be deployed to GitHub Pages
 4. You have already added **angular-cli-ghpages** in your project.
 If not: